-The Administration/Reimbursement section is responsible for the administration of the terms and conditions prescribed under the California Fire Assistance Agreement (CFAA) which includes but is not limited to processing the reimbursement of certain resources that are requested and utilized under the CFAA.
+The Administration/Reimbursement Division is responsible for the administration of the terms and conditions prescribed under the California Fire Assistance Agreement (CFAA) which includes but is not limited to processing the reimbursement of resources that are requested and utilized under the CFAA.

 Auburn Diede, Staff Services Manager I